 Page1-2, Abstract and Introduction.
 When I read the Results, I suddenly recognized that the authors seemed to talk about somatic mutations by comparing tumor and blood, and figure out the overlap of called somatic mutations between two technical replicates.
 If this is what they mean, I think it is better to emphasize somatic mutation or somatic SNV in Abstract and Introduction.

 We agree that this was unclear.
 To help clarify, we have added a sentence to the Introduction which reads “To identify somatic mutations in cancer genomics data, researchers typically independently sequence the blood and tumor of a single patient and align the blood and tumor sequences to each other to identify somatic variants that are specific to the tumor DNA, any of which could be cancer-causing or -sustaining.”
 We think that with this addition to draw the readers attention to SNVs immediately, the second paragraph of the Introduction, which specifically states our purpose as comparing SNV-calling pipelines, is sufficiently clear.

+I think it would be clearer and more responsive to the reviewers’ comments to take the sentence you wrote and rephrase such that it's a statement of what our work focused on, rather than a general statement about “researchers”.

 8) Also, in Fig. 1, it is unclear what is the use of the blood sample.
 So the diagram is better to be redrawn to show that.

 Thank you for pointing out where our methods and analysis are unclear.
 We have heavily revised Figure 1 to make our pipeline clearer, as well as to clear up other parts of the manuscript and reduce redundancy.
-Specifically, we added boxes for all three hg19 aligned bamfiles, and showed paired tumor/normal samples leading into the SomaticSniper step, which is the step where tumor and blood are aligned.
+Specifically, we added boxes for all three hg19 aligned bamfiles, and showed paired tumor/normal samples leading into the SomaticSniper step, which is the step where tumor and blood are compared.
 We hope these changes increase the clarity of our methods.

 9) Page 3, Results.
 The authors seem to use the phrase 'polymorphic mutation' to mean a somatic mutation site.
 I am not sure whether 'polymorphic mutation' is a correct, commonly-used term.